 1. Focus on certain types of products.

-You brand should be focusing on gifting products during this time of year (starting in October/November).
+Your brand should be focusing on gifting products during this time of year (starting in October/November).
 For example, if you are a skin-care company, you should probably focus on gift-sets, rather than your anti-aging serums, because most people aren't going to buy an anti-aging serum as a gift.
-If you are a company that does not have gift-type products, then you should focus on capitalizing on Black Friday/Cyber Monday sales.
+If you are a company that does not have gift-type products, then you can put your energy into capitalizing on Black Friday/Cyber Monday sales.

 2. Planning is key.

 I don't find that holiday campaigns are that different from typical campaigns, there is just less room for error.
 This is why you need to set realistic goals and start planning early.
 Make a list of influencers you want to target.
-If you are targeting influencers on instagram here is a pro-tip: use the instagram "save" feature, to keep track of influencers that you want to pitch.
-Finding the right influencers can take time, so saving them as you come across them, will save you time in the long run.
-Check out our blog on how to start influencer marketing for planning tips.
+If you are targeting influencers on Instagram here is a pro-tip: use the Instagram "save" feature, to keep track of influencers that you want to pitch.
+Finding the right influencers can take time so saving them as you come across them will save you time in the long run.
+Check out our blog on how to start influencer marketing for more planning tips!

 3. Reach out to the influencers early.

-You should start your influencer outreach in October/early November for the holidays.
-This gives you time to negotiate with the influencers and get them your products.
+You should start your influencer outreach in October/early November for the holidays (the earlier the better!).
+This gives you time to negotiate with the influencers you want to collaborate with and get them your products.
 Remember that many people start their holiday shopping in November, and getting influencers to start posting in November will also give you content that you can promote in December.
-Also, don't forget about Black Friday/Cyber Monday promotions.

 4. Understand how to calculate influencer marketing ROI.